 Hiking in a wheelchair might seem like a bit of an oxymoron, but there are plenty of wheelchair accessible hiking trails scattered all across the country.
 You may have thought your days of enjoying the great outdoors were over.
 Think again!

-Most state and national parks have websites that will tell you which trails are wheelchair-friendly, so planning a family outing is a snap.
+Most state and national parks have websites telling you which trails are wheelchair-friendly, so planning a family outing is a snap.
 This is one of the most enjoyable, family-oriented wheelchair mobility activities.

 Fruit Picking

-Most cities and towns have farms in outlying areas, and a bit of research is likely to turn up several within driving distance of wherever you are.
+Most cities and towns have farms in outlying areas, and some research is likely to turn up several within driving distance of wherever you are.
 Many (but not all) of these allow individuals to pick their own fruit or produce by the basketful.

 It’s a fun way to enjoy the great outdoors in a safe environment and get something of practical value at the same time.
 Even better, once you’ve picked your fill, you and the family can go home and turn the ingredients you just picked into something delicious.
 What’s not to like about that?